 Years ago face lifts only tightened skin.

-Today face-lifts, also known as Rhytidectomy, is a surgical procedure that can do more by repositioning muscle, skin, and fat and thus, offer better overall results in terms of facial symmetry, skin tautness and fine lines reduction.
+Also known as Rhytidectomy, a face lift procedure aims to reposition muscle, skin and fat to achieve a youthful appearance in terms of facial symmetry, skin tautness and fine lines reduction.

 About face lifts

 Aging makes the skin and tissues lose their elasticity.
 Over time, our skin sags and develop wrinkles as well as deep creases.
-A surgical procedure like facelift lifts and tightens these facial tissues, potentially taking years or even a decade off your true age.
+This is due to soft tissue migration, cumulative sun damage as well as a combination of other factors such as an unhealthy lifestyle and poor skin care routines.
+Aesthetic and surgical procedures lifts and tightens these facial tissues, potentially taking years or even a decade off your true age.

 Areas of application

 Face lifts are typically done on the face and neck.
 We can further subdivide the face into three compartments: upper, middle, and lower face.
 Procedures for the upper face include forehead lift, reduction of creases and fine lines, brow lifts, etc. Middle face procedures include the very popular double eyelid formation, nose augmentation for enhancement of the bridge and tip of nose, eye bag reduction, periorbital rejuvenation, treatment of nasolabial folds and tightening of the cheeks.
 For the lower face, this includes treatment of Marionette lines, pre-jowl sulcus, lip augmentation, and chin or jaw enhancement etc. Excess skin and fat under the chin are tightened to improve the appearance of the neck.